-For any problem greater than a minor clog, bring your mower to a dealer so it can be fixed.
+For any problem greater than a minor clog, bring your mower tin for lawn mower maintenance so it can be fixed.

 When you are mowing hills, keep stability by using riding mowers to mow up and then down, while using walk-behind mowers to travel across the hills.
 If a hillside is especially dangerous, think about planting ground cover.
 Consider putting in landscaping as an alternative.

 Use the higher speeds on a lawn mower only for transporting to the area to be mowed.
 Use medium mower speeds when mowing in an area that is wide open so as to keep control.
 Use low speeds when you are trimming borders and turning corners.